Become a Psychology Professional

 The Bachelor of Psychological Sciences is an accredited degree from a university ranked among the top 3% in the world.
-Taught by leading academics, it incorporates the psychology sequence accredited by the Australian Psychology Accreditation Council (APAC).
-Once you graduate, you’ll be in a position to apply for further study, graduate programs or employment in a related field.
+At Swinburne, we offer psychology degrees that are accredited by the Australian Psychology Accreditation Council.
+Our degrees support you in becoming a fully registered psychologist, as determined by the Psychology Board of Australia.

 A community of critical thinkers

 At Swinburne Online, you will join a supportive online community of like-minded psychology students.
 Like you, each person will bring a unique perspective to discussions and classes, where you will work with others on a range of activities and real-life case studies.
 Our students support each other throughout their degree, offering a pool of advice, ideas and encouragement.
 You’ll also collaborate with experienced professionals, and form valuable networks with those working in the industry.

 You shouldn’t have to put your life on hold to study, so we have created an online degree that can fit around it.
 You’ll learn in an interactive environment with other like-minded students.
 Here you will conduct research, practice both critical and reflective thinking, and analyse real situations with others.
 Our study groups and discussion boards allow you to share your ideas at any time of the day or night.

 What you will learn

 Explain and predict people’s behaviour in social situations